 Career Outlook and Salary Information

 Although the U.S. Bureau of Labor Statistics (BLS) did not have the employment outlook for criminal justice researchers or criminologists, it did have offer information for sociologists, whose careers are very similar (www.bls.gov).
-The BLS stated that sociologists could expect to see an employment decline of 1% between 2014 and 2024.
+The BLS stated that sociologists could expect to see an employment increase faster than average between 2018 and 2028.
 This is due to the fact that funding for these positions is tied to government grants, and they are currently difficult to receive.
-According to this same source, the mean salary among sociologists - including those who worked in criminology - was $82,100 as of 2015.
+According to this same source, the mean salary among sociologists - including those who worked in criminology - was $90,290 as of 2018.

 Educational Requirements for Criminal Justice Researchers